 To be a subrecipient an entity must have the following characteristics:

-Meets the objectives of the program through performance measures.
+- Meets the objectives of the program through performance measures.

-Makes programmatic decisions.
+- Makes programmatic decisions.

-Uses program funds provided to carry out a program of the sub-recipient as opposed to providing goods or services for program of the agency.
+- Uses program funds provided to carry out a program of the sub-recipient as opposed to providing goods or services for program of the agency.

 To be a vendor an entity must have the following characteristics:

 - Provides goods and services as part of their normal business operations.

 - Operates in a competitive environment.

 - Is not subject to the applicable federal program requirements.